bellon-donardelli/Hist-unmix/README.md

 	3. Hist-unmix is, essentially, an ipynb-file.
 So Jupyter Notebook is mandatory!
 Go ahead to https://www.anaconda.com/ and download and execute the ANACONDA graphical installer (depending on your operating system).
 	If you already have ANACONDA installed on your machine, skip this step.

-	4. Because Python libraries are constantly updated, the best of guaranteeing that Hist-unmix is working is to use an envonrment.yml file as:
+	4. Because Python libraries are constantly updated, the best way of guaranteeing that Hist-unmix is working is to use an envonrment.yml file as:

 		Create an env: Open the Anaconda prompt and type each of the lines below (one per time, pressing ENTER between each of those):